filviu/blog/content/posts/2010/2010-07-20-network-interface-bonding-in-slackware-version-13-1.md

 > Round-robin policy: Transmit packets in sequential order from the first available slave through the last.
 This mode provides load balancing and fault tolerance.
 >
 > **mode=1 (active-backup)**
 > Active-backup policy: Only one slave in the bond is active.
 A different slave becomes active if, and only if, the active slave fails.
-The bond&#8217;s MAC address is externally visible on only one port (network adapter) to avoid confusing the switch.
+The bond's MAC address is externally visible on only one port (network adapter) to avoid confusing the switch.
 This mode provides fault tolerance.
 The primary option affects the behavior of this mode.
 >
 > **mode=2 (balance-xor)**
-> XOR policy: Transmit based on [(source MAC address XOR&#8217;d with destination MAC address) modulo slave count].
+> XOR policy: Transmit based on [(source MAC address XOR'd with destination MAC address) modulo slave count].
 This selects the same slave for each destination MAC address.
 This mode provides load balancing and fault tolerance.
 >
 > **mode=3 (broadcast)**
 > Broadcast policy: transmits everything on all slave interfaces.
 This mode provides fault tolerance.